jsanson1747/CSCI-43700-Finite-State-Game/README.md

 ![image](https://user-images.githubusercontent.com/107002749/189468562-3c8e39fa-9e53-4be5-8e71-9a0fc403a2c8.png)

 ## Running the Game
-This file repo contains a makefile that
+This file repo contains a makefile that will manage the dependencies of building the executable.

+**In order to clean the repo of any old .class files type** `make clean`

+**To recompile and run the game type** `make run`